Haunted Twins

 Gertrude said that it was haunted by the souls of all those boys who had been killed in conflict.
 She said they had unfinished business.
 They hadn't gotten to get married and have families and grow old with someone they loved.
 And, because they had lived in that house when their business became unfinished, they haunted the place.

-The third story wasn't very big, in terms of usable space, at least if you wanted to stand up when you walked around in it.
-It consisted of one long room with sloping sides that were the underneath the roof.
-It was maybe ten feet wide at shoulder level and forty feet long.
+The third story wasn't very big, in terms of usable space.
+It consisted of one long room with sloping sides that were the underneath of the roof.
+It was maybe ten feet wide at shoulder level and twenty-five feet long.
 That octagonal window I mentioned was at one end and that was the only natural light source up there.
-The window was bigger than it looked from the ground.
-It was four feet tall and had stained glass in it in the shape of a rose.
+It was bigger than it looked from the ground.
+It was four feet tall and had stained glass in it, in the shape of a rose.
 It made the attic, as Mom and Dad called it, look hot with all the red light it cast on everything.
 It didn't open, though, so I never got to see the world from that vantage point.

 When they started the work Dad told them not to worry about the third floor, except to rewire and insulate it.
 The board floor was left alone.
 You could tell it had been plain, rough boards when they were new, but they'd been worn smooth over the years by whoever had lived up there.
 It was full of broken furniture and boxes of old things and junk.
 Dad said that, when we moved in, it would be Emily's and my job to clean it out.
 He said that would be our "sweat equity" in the new house.

-We moved in during August of the summer before we started 9th grade.
+We moved in during August of the summer before we started 12th grade.
 We hadn't wanted to leave all our friends in Lincoln, but Mom said we'd make new friends.
-Starting high school was a good time to make new friends, she said.
+It was a relatively small school so she said it would be easy to make new friends, she said.

 Unless you were my mother and fell in love with a haunted old house.